cnktysz/HepTrkX-quantum/README.md

 # Particle Track Reconstruction with Quantum Algorithms

 ## News:

+The final version of this project is released on a different repository.
+You can access it through this [link](https://github.com/QTrkX/qtrkx-gnn-tracking).

 Presented  most recent results at Connecting The Dots 2020, talk is [here](https://indico.cern.ch/event/831165/contributions/3717116/).
 Proceeding is available as a preprint [here](https://arxiv.org/abs/2007.06868)

 Latest updates are presented at CERN openlab Technical Workshop 2020.
 Presentation is [here](https://indico.cern.ch/event/853334/contributions/3688457/).